Get all information you need to make a successful and stress-free move across the ditch.

 You may be eligible for the equivalent class of licence as your foreign licence.
 Your full or provisional New Zealand licence can be transferred to an equivalent South Australian driver’s licence.

-For multi-combination vehicles (road train or B-double) you’ll need to supply a letter from an employer in New Zealand stating you have driven vehicles of this type.
+For multi-combination vehicles (road train or B-double), you’ll need to supply a letter from an employer in New Zealand stating that you have driven vehicles of this type.

 You must transfer your licence within 3 months of becoming a South Australian resident.